chandramoulimaduri/no-sql-poc/README.md

 sample data for local mongo environment
 ```
 TOKEN_KEY="SECRET USED TO SIGN AND VERIFY JWT TOKENS, REPLACE IT WITH YOUR OWN SECRET, IT CAN BE ANY STRING"
-MONGO_URL=mongodb://localhost:27017/sample
+MONGO_URL=mongodb://localhost:27017/sample or mongodb://mongo:27017/sample (for docker compose)
 ```

-# OR Installation using Docker
+# (OR) Installation using Docker

 ```
 docker-compose up -d --build